Anonymouqs/Square/docs/develop/paradigm/index.rst

 Several Classes are Defined in Root.gd:
-.. note:: These classes should only be implemented when you need them, if you are making a Single-Player Game, you don't really need to use the Network unless you are linking scores ect.
-The framework is designed in mind to allow switching between Multiplayer and Single Player/other desicions as painless and easily as possible, even at the late stages of a project.
+.. note:: These classes should only be implemented when you need them, if you are making a Single-Player Game, you don't really need to use the Network unless you are linking high-scores ect.
+The framework is designed in mind to allow switching between Multiplayer and Single Player as well as other desicions as painless and easily as possible, even during the late stages of a project.

 **Data**
   Data